Performance Marketing · 2024 – 2026

 Patience is now a skill.

 Old-structure accounts still collapse mid-month.
 Disciplined Andromeda accounts stay flat or trend up.
-The difference isn't algorithm magic — it's operator behavior.
+The difference is operator behavior, not algorithm magic.

 vi.